hylo-lang/hylo/README.md

 swift build -c release
 ```

-That command will create an executable named `valc` in `.build/release`.
+That command will create an executable named `hyloc` in `.build/release`.
 That's Hylo's compiler!

 ### Running the tests